MorillaGit/Humai_class_1/README.md

 # Basic ETL
 ## Introduction
-This repository has the function obtain data from a simple API from [Number API](http://numbersapi.com/#42) and load it csv file.
+This repository has the function obtain data from a simple API from [Number API](http://numbersapi.com/#42).
+The API retune a random description of this number and load it csv file.

 <img title="output"  src="assets/api_image.png">